-Certain of the information contained in this AIF and documents incorporated herein by reference constitutes "forward-looking statements" within the meaning of applicable Canadian securities legislation.
-Such forward-looking statements and information include statements regarding: the future price of gold; targets for gold production; the estimation of mineral resources and reserves; cash operating costs and certain significant expenses; success of exploration activities; the timing and scope of future commencement of mining or production; anticipated grades and recovery rates; asset retirement obligation estimates; the ability to secure financing; title disputes or claims; and potential acquisitions or increases in property interests.
-Often, but not always, forward-looking statements or information can be identified by the use of words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate" or "believes" or variations (including grammatical variations) of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
+Certain information contained in this AIF or in documents that have been incorporated into this AIF by reference constitutes "forward-looking" statements within the meaning of applicable Canadian securities legislation.
+Forward-looking statements are projections of events, revenues, income, future economic performance or management's plans and objectives for future operations.
+In some cases, forward-looking statements can be identified by the use of words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate" or "believes" or variations (including grammatical variations) of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
+Forward-looking statements in this AIF include those regarding the future price of commodities (including gold), targets for mineral production, the estimation of mineral resources and reserves, cash operating costs and certain significant expenses, the anticipation of success in the conduct of exploration activities, the timing and scope of future commencement of mining or production, anticipated grades and recovery rates, asset retirement obligation estimates, the ability to secure financing and the amount needed, title disputes or claims and potential acquisitions of or increases in property interests.

-Forward-looking statements and information by their nature are based on assumptions and involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
-These risks, uncertainties or other factors include, but are not limited to, inherent speculative nature and hazards associated with exploration and development activities; uncertainties related to fluctuation in gold and silver prices; uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns; risks that the Company's title to its properties could be challenged; risks related to environmental regulations; risks related to legal proceedings; risks related to increased competition; the uncertainties related to surface rights in the countries in which the Company's material mineral projects are located; uncertainties related to the Company's resource and reserve estimates, which are based on detailed estimates and assumptions; assumptions regarding the need for financing and uncertainties related to the availability of such financing; uncertainties in government policies and regulations; and risks that the Company's directors and officers may have conflicts of interest.
+Forward-looking statements are based on assumptions and involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
+These risks, uncertainties or other factors include, but are not limited to, the inherent speculative nature and hazards associated with exploration and development activities, uncertainties related to fluctuation in prices, uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns, risks that the Company's title to its properties could be challenged, risks related to environmental or other regulation, risks related to legal proceedings, risks related to increased competition, the uncertainties related to surface rights in the countries in which the Company's material mineral projects are located, uncertainties inherent in the measurement of mineral resources and reserves, assumptions regarding the need for financing and the availability of such financing, government policy and regulation and other risks that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from those implied or expressed in any forward-looking statements.

 Although the Company has attempted to identify factors that would cause actual actions, events or results to differ materially from those disclosed in the forward-looking statements or information, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-Also, many of the factors are beyond the control of the Company.
-Accordingly, readers should not place undue reliance on forward-looking statements or information.
-All forward-looking statements and information herein are qualified by this cautionary statement.
+Accordingly, readers should not place undue reliance on forward-looking statements.
+All forward-looking statements made in this AIF are qualified by this cautionary statement.